emiliabronk/news/contact.md

 title: Contact
 permalink: /contact/
 ---
-For tips, porn shoot, fanmail, or cease-and-desist letters:
+For tips, porn shoots, fanmail, or cease-and-desist letters:
 📧 emiliaronk@gmail.com

 For things about the author